MohammadB88/webapp/README.md

 This application is running without problem on the kubernetes cluster, but its content can not be found.
 Hence, I will come back to it later.

-## Fullstack Application
+## **Fullstack Application**
-This application will have all the components for a modern app.
-There are microservices for Database(MySQL), Backend, and Frontend.
-In addition, there is a nginx microservice as reverse proxy and a administrative microservice for direct access to the database.

-- There is MYSQL database and its service
-- There is an API-backend (NodeJS) which talks to the database through the db-service
+In a fullstack application, there are usually at least three components.
+A database to store data, a backned part to communicate with the database and prepare response for the user, and a frontend, which displays the results to and communicate with the customer.
+Here, I will prepare a "Book Review App", containing all these three elements.

-- There is a Frontend (React) to respond to the user's request I have looked into and used the example from [Build and Dockerize a Fullstack React app with Node.js, MySQL and Nginx](https://www.section.io/engineering-education/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/).
-However, since it was prepared for docker and docker-compose, I have vastly modified the files so that it could be deployed on Kubernetes.
-I will further build upon this application, by
+In a modern architecture, each part will be containerized using Docker and deployed as a microservice usually on a container orchestrator platform like Kubernetes.
+Then, they are connected through an object called *service*.
+For this application, I have used templates from [Moses Maina](https://www.section.io/engineering-education/build-and-dockerize-a-full-stack-react-app-with-nodejs-and-nginx/).
+However, since it was prepared for docker and docker-compose, I have vastly modified the files and further developed it, digging in the google :smiley: and with the help of [ChatGPT](https://chat.openai.com/), so that at the end it could be deployed on Kubernetes.

-- Using secrets
-- More Configmaps
-- PersistentVolumes for database
-- A nicer User Interface.
+For example, I have put the database credentials in *secret* files and used *Configmaps* objects to deploy the initial database script and reverse proxy configurations.
+The created microservices are called Database (MySQL), Backend (Node.JS), and Frontend (React).
+In addition, there is a nginx microservice as reverse proxy and an administrative microservice (adminer) for direct access to the database.
+I will further build upon this application, by making use of *PersistentVolumes* and *PersistentVolumeClaims* to not lose any book reviews.
+Besides, a nicer ***user interface (UI)*** and a ***login page*** will make the application even more appealing.

+When the application is containerized in separated microservices, it is time to prepare the platform to deploy the app.
+There are some possibilities, among which I have chosen first to create a complete Kubernetes cluster and then I tried  a Minikube setup.
+It is on the agenda to deploy the app on *AWS* and also an *OpenShift* cluster.

-### DevOps Packages - Complete Kubernetes Setup
+### **DevOps Packages** - Complete ***Kubernetes*** Setup
+I have created three virtual machines in hyper-V and installed Ubuntu on them; one being the controlplane and the other two are worker nodes.
 - Use Jenkins in the Kubernetes complete setup inside hyper-V and GitHub Actions in the minikube setup to build the image and push it to the dockerhub
 - Use ArgoCD to deploy the new application
 - Use Prometheus and Grafana to monitor different clsuter metrices